coronavirus – everything you need to know about COVID-19

 4. Get fresh air – safely

-We are currently still allowed out to exercise if we practise social distancing so go for a run but on your own, not with friends; take your dog for a walk but stay well clear of other walkers.
+In most states, we are currently still allowed out to exercise if we practise social distancing so go for a run but on your own, not with friends; take your dog for a walk but stay well clear of other walkers.
 In short, use common sense and if you have one, use your backyard.

 5. Stick to a routine